 - Talk to your child about what they did in school today

 - Ensure your child has completed any homework or revised for any tests (as this can cause undue anxiety if not completed).
 Use Class Charts to stay up to date on what homework is being set

-- If you are at all worried about your child’s school attendance please contact the school and their Pastoral Team as soon as possible so that we can offer support.
+- If you are worried about your child’s attendance, please get in touch with the school and the Pastoral Team as soon as possible so that we can offer support.